B1naryN1nja/Fontcy/README.md

 # Core Features

 - Ad free, always free
 - Tons of fonts, but none that are broken, or simply unnecessary.
+- Simple UI, with easy-to-find fonts at hand.
+- Open-sourced with MIT, so people can mod it.